0auBSQ/OpenTaiko/README-EN.md

 ## Cautions before using （IMPORTANT）

-- This software does not have a skin.（Only the software is provided.） There will be a copyright free skin later on.
+- This software does not have a skin (A copyright free skin is provided with the pre-release for testing).

 - It is **YOUR RESPONSIBILITY** to use this software.
 The creator will not take responsibilities for any problems you got from using this software.